-This is the main point of contact to find opportunities and the platform needed to book in advance of attending a LSE Careers service event or appointment.

-I wanted to explore how undergraduates interacted with Career Hub and how this impacts their physical attendance.
-As there is no clear way to measure the extent to which a student is engaged with Careers Hub online, I decided to use bookmarking data as a proxy as it would show the correlation between engagement on Career Hub and attendance.
+This is the main point of contact to find opportunities and the platform needed to book in advance of attending an event or appointment.
+I wanted to explore how undergraduates interacted with Career Hub and the impact on physical attendance.
+As there is no clear way to measure the extent to which a student is engaged with Careers Hub online, I used bookmarking data as a proxy to show the correlation between engagement on Career Hub and attendance.

-From 2018-2019 data: postgraduates made up 69.4% of bookings, with undergraduates making the rest.
+From 2018-2019 data: postgraduates made up 69.4% of bookings, undergraduates making the rest.
 This shows a positive correlation between undergraduates engaging less with Career Hub in the bookmarking process which is then associated with lower attendance.